thegreyd/ssharma.github.io/_posts/2019-06-25-microservices.md

 Like a town planner, the most interesting piece for an evolutionary architect is how different systems interacts with each other.
 Internal implementations can take care of themselves.
 Getting interfaces, and service boundaries right is the most important.

-> When starting out however keep a new system on the more monolithic side; getting service boundaries wrong can be costly, so waiting for things to stabilize as you get to grips with a new domain is sensible.
+> "_When starting out however keep a new system on the more monolithic side; getting service boundaries wrong can be costly, so waiting for things to stabilize as you get to grips with a new domain is sensible._"